franbucho/ProfileMiniGame/README.md

 - Game over modal that lets you:
   - Save your score locally with your name (stored in browser localStorage).
   - See the top 10 high scores in a leaderboard.
-  - Send your score directly to Francisco Villahermosa via email.
+  - Send your score directly to Francisco Villahermosa via email .
 - Responsive and retro green-on-black design.

 ---